k2view-academy/K2View-Academy/articles/k2verify/k2verify_execution/06_results.md

 * Customized Key – Composite business key identifying the record (based on task configuration).
 * Column Name – Column being validated.
 * Match Result – Validation outcome for the specific field (PASSED / NOT PASSED).
 * Source Column Value – Value retrieved from the source system.
 * Target Column Value – Value retrieved from the target system.

 *This section enables*:

-* Root-cause analysis of failed validations
+* Root-cause analysis of failed validations.
-* Verification of PII masking behavior
+* Verification of PII masking behavior.
-* Identification of schema, data, or transformation issues
+* Identification of schema, data, or transformation issues.

 **How PII Fields Are Displayed in Results**: